gauthk6/cse15l-lab-reports/lab3.md

 # Lab Report 3 - Researching The Grep Command (Week 5)

-All of the following commands were found either at the following website: https://www.geeksforgeeks.org/grep-command-in-unixlinux/# or as a result of querying ChatGPT for interesting ways to use the grep command. (chat.openai.com).
+All of the following commands were found either at the [Geeks for Geeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) website or as a result of querying [ChatGPT](https://chat.openai.com/chat) for interesting ways to use the grep command.
 ## Option 1: -w (whole word)

 ### Input Command: grep -w "data" biomed/cc103.txt